cam39porter/thesis/deliverables/project-proposal.md

 * Much like in *ensemble learning* where a set of *weak learners* are used in conjunction to produce a strong model, we believe that by integrating weak signals from a variety of data sources, we can eliminate noise to capture subtle but powerful indicators.
 These indicators would otherwise be overlooked by methodologies not focused on the complex interplay that creates the salient characteristics of ecosystems.

+* "Every community and enterprise has a complex mosaic of characteristics derived from the demographics, environmental resources, geographical location, economic activity, socio-cultural landscape, etc. that define a unique environment.
+These characteristics are reflected in census data, transactions, survey data, remote imagery, and many other datasets.
+While these datasets may be of varying quality and completeness, each has the potential of carrying information that reflects the crime, either by itself, or more commonly through combination with other datasets."
+[Novametrics, 1](#novametrics-trafficking)

 * In order to effectively carry out this methodology, we must recognize that we are no longer data limited, but analysis limited.
 However since the methodology is quantitative, we can design systems to carry it out on our behalf.

+* "In many areas, we are no longer data limited.
+We can go beyond the resolution of traditional data analysis, identifying diagnostic “signals” in what was previously considered “noise,” to improve estimates of prevalence, identify underlying causal relationships, and optimize return on investment (ROI)" [Novametrics, 2](#novametrics-trafficking)

 * The system we design will have three key features.